FAQ: Can You Have Sex While Pregnant? Everything You Need to Know

 First trimester.
 Changes to your body as well as pregnancy hormones may make you feel a little sexier early on during pregnancy.
 Conversely, your sex drive may be lower due to morning sickness, feeling tired, having tender or sore breasts, and having an increased urge to pee.

 Third trimester.
-As your belly grows, you might find that some sex positions aren’t comfortable, and you might also have a reduced sex drive as you prepare for giving birth.
+As your belly grows, some pregnant sex positions might become uncomfortable.
+You may also experience a lower sex drive as you prepare for childbirth.
 Other factors like weight gain and back pain might also dampen your mood for sex.
 It’s perfectly OK to have a decreased sex drive.
 Keep in mind that you can find other ways to bond with your partner, such as by talking about your feelings, cuddling, and kissing.

 Are There Any Circumstances When Sex Should Be Avoided?

-Although your doctor will be able to answer this question for you in the most accurate way, it may be best to avoid sex if
+Although your healthcare provider will be able to answer this question for you in the most accurate way, it may be best to avoid sex if

 you had a premature baby in an earlier pregnancy, or you have experienced signs of preterm labor in this pregnancy